cyocum/cyocum.github.io/_posts/2020-06-26-Making-IrishGen-SPARQL-Part-I.md

 In the next post, the second most common form of SPARQL query will be
-explored: the `construct` query form which will introduce the reader to the real power of reasoning and how to extract sub-graphs from IrishGen and create visualizations which will help in their own research.
+explored: the `construct` query form which will introduce the reader to the real power of reasoning and how to extract sub-graphs from IrishGen and create visualisations which will help in their own research.